holgerw-chalmers/holgerw-chalmers.github.io/_publications/2020-03-30_powertox_kpi.md

 title: "Opportunities and barriers for implementation of Power-to-X (P2X) technologies in the West Sweden Chemicals and Materials Cluster's process industries"
 collection: publications
 permalink: /publication/2020-03-30_powertox_kpi
-excerpt: 'In this conference paper, a bottom-up methodology for the assessment of electrification options for industrial processes is presented and illutrated by means of a case study.'
+excerpt: 'In this report, opportunities and barriers for the introduction of P2X technologies in the process industries of West Sweden Chemicals and Materials Cluster were identified.
+The project was carried out within the initiative Klimatledance processindustri.'
 date: 2018-06-11
 venue: 'Eceee Industrial Summer Study Proceedings'
 paperurl: ''